agkozak/agkozak-zsh-prompt/README.md

 * the exit status of the last command, if it was not zero
 * if `vi` line editing is enabled, whether insert or command mode is active

+This prompt has been tested on numerous Linux and BSD distributions, as well as on Solaris 11.
+It also has full asynchronous functionality on Windows environments such as MSys2, Cygwin, and WSL.

 ![agkozak-zsh-theme](img/demo.gif)

 ## Table of Contents